 The Consortium for Graduate Study in Management (“the Consortium”), was established in 1966 and is a mission driven organization committed to enhancing diversity and inclusion in global business education and leadership by striving to reduce the significant underrepresentation of African Americans, Hispanic Americans and Native Americans in both MBA classrooms and the ranks of global management.
-Tuck has been a Consortium member since 1999 and there are currently 21 Consortium member schools.
+Tuck has been a Consortium member since 1999.
 Any US Citizen or permanent resident who can demonstrate a commitment to the Consortium’s mission is eligible to apply (i.e., individuals of any race or ethnicity may apply).
 A common application, opportunity for scholarship, as well as broadened personal and professional networks are some of the benefits of the Consortium.
 I hope the following paragraphs clarify the process and address some frequently asked questions.

-The Consortium is an organization of 21 member MBA schools.
+The Consortium is an organization of member MBA schools.
 The Consortium application has two components: the common or “core application” and the individual school supplement.
 If you are applying to Tuck through the Consortium, a common application (foundational information used in applying to any Consortium member school) and a school specific supplement (unique questions that are school specific) are required.
-You may apply to up to six schools through one application.
 The specific questions in the Tuck supplement are the exact questions presented to every Tuck applicant, those applying to Tuck through the Consortium and those applying directly to Tuck.

 A great foundation for applying to Tuck is to review our admissions criteria as well as the guide to our essays which you can find on the Tuck360 blog.
 You can see the Tuck essay questions as well as guidance for answering each essay.
 The best first step to essay writing may come even before you seek advice from us.
 Take some time to reflect on what you have accomplished, how you have arrived at this moment, and how you want to present yourself to the admissions committee.
 Lead with your story and then use our resources as a guide to refine your responses.